The Four Men: A Farrago

 The book contains various poetry and songs, including the West Sussex Drinking Song.
 Belloc was also a lover of Sussex songs and wrote lyrics.
 Joseph Pearce argues that Belloc "knew every inch of the way" and "had evidently walked most of the route at various times, even if he had never walked the whole route at one time."

 Belloc envisaged calling the book "The County of Sussex".
 In 1909 Belloc told Maurice Baring that the three characters other than 'Myself' are really supernatural beings, a poet, a sailor and Grizzlebeard himself: they only turn out to be supernatural beings when they get to the village of Liss, which is just over the Hampshire border.

-The journey
+Content

 Each day in The Four Men is included in a separate chapter.